 Login and email correlations are made automatically.
 For example, if the user commits with their email address and that email address is part of their SonarQube profile, then new issues raised on lines where the user was the last committer will be automatically assigned to the user.

 Additional correlations can be made manually in the user's profile.
 For more details, please see the documentation on Security under the Authorization header.

 If the SCM login associated with an issue is longer than 255 characters including the characters for an issue author, the author will be left blank.

 These actions break out into different categories.

-The Confirm, False Positive, Won't Fix, Severity change, and Resolve actions all fall into this category which presumes an initial review of an issue to verify its validity.
-Assume that it's time to review the technical debt added in the last review period; this time period could be a day, a week, or an entire sprint.
+Actions that fall into this category presume an initial review of an issue to verify its validity.
+Assume that it's time to review the technical debt added in the last review period.
+This time period could be a day, a week, or an entire sprint.
 You go through each new issue and assign one of the following:

 - False Positive: Looking at the issue in context, you realize that for whatever reason, this issue isn't actually a problem.
-So you mark it as a False Positive and move on.
-This review assignment requires Administer Issues permission level on the project.
+So you mark it as a false positive and move on.
+This review assignment requires the Administer Issues permission level on the project.

 - Accept: Looking at the issue in context, you realize that while it's a valid issue, it's not one that will be fixed now, so you mark it as accepted and move on.
 In other words, it represents accepted technical debt.
 This review assignment requires the Administer Issues permission level on the project.

-- Resolve: If you think you've fixed an open issue, you can Resolve it.
+- Resolve (deprecated): If you think you've fixed an open issue, you can Resolve it.
 If you're correct, the next analysis will move it to closed status.
 If you're wrong, it's status will go to re-opened.